Fair Active Learning: Related work

 \stitle{Active Learning.} Different active learning scenarios (Membership Query Synthesis, Stream-Based Selective Sampling, pool-Based Active Learning) and sampling strategies (Uncertainty Sampling, Query-By-Committee, Expected Model Change, Variance Reduction, etc.) have been proposed and are surveyed in \cite{settles2009active}.
-Uncertainty sampling is one of the most popular approaches for active learning~\cite{lewis1994heterogeneous,balcan2007margin,tong2001support}, which merely select data points based on the single objective function of informativeness.
+Uncertainty sampling is one of the most popular approaches for active learning~\cite{lewis1994heterogeneous,balcan2007margin,tong2001support}, which merely selects data points based on the single objective function of informativeness.
 There are several active learning approaches proposed to incorporate more than one criteria for sampling, such as representativeness~\cite{xu2003representative,donmez2007dual,huang2010active}.
-To the best of our knowledge, none of the existing active learning works considers fairness of the predictive outcome.